international employment law firm alliance L&E Global

 • There is no “at will” employment in Japan.
 Japanese law requires that termination of regular employment shall be considered objectively, deemed reasonable, and appropriate upon social convention, which is read rigidly in light of Japanese judicial precedent.

 • Japanese law provides various protections against discriminative treatments not only by reason of nationality, creed, social status or gender, but also due to the association with union activities, or taking child care or nursing care leave.
 There is also a prohibition against unreasonable differences between full-time permanent employees and non-regular employees.
-Furthermore, an employer’s obligation to prevent harassment has been strengthened in light of the recent legislative amendments.
+Furthermore, employers are faced with the need to strengthen their protections against harassment in line with recent legislative amendments obliging employers to enhance their whistleblower systems.

 • Dominant majority unions in Japan are deemed as enterprise unions.
 The unionisation rate in Japan has been considerably and continuously declining.